-forze_redis provides cache, counters, idempotency, pub/sub, and stream adapters backed by Redis or Valkey.
-It implements CachePort, CounterPort, IdempotencyPort, PubSubPublishPort, PubSubSubscribePort, StreamReadPort, StreamWritePort, and StreamGroupPort.
+forze_redis provides cache, counters, and idempotency adapters backed by Redis or Valkey.
+It implements CachePort, CounterPort, and IdempotencyPort.

 Installation